JakeBGitHub/RickandMortyWebApp/README.md

 sudo apt-get install certbot python-certbot-nginx
 ```

-Get a certificate and have Certbot edit your Nginx configuration automatically to serve it, turning on HTTPS access:
+Get a certificate and have Certbot edit your Nginx configuration automatically, turning on HTTPS access:

 ```
 sudo certbot --nginx